ovalentini/Fractales/README.md

 🌀 Fractals of the World: Reflections of Souls
-Some fractals made with photos after my travels to Hampi (India), Bali, Flores (Indonesia), and Peru.
+Some fractals made with photos after my travels to Hampi (India), Bali, Flores (Indonesia), Peru, Mauritius and Maldives.
 An interactive poetic page was designed with the help of Copilot.

 🛠️ Added Tools